 Traineeships Currently Available

-Placements are voluntary and unpaid, although travel expenses (maximum equivalent of monthly travelcard, London zones 1 - 6, per month, during each Trainee placement) and a lunch allowance are available.
+Hours: 9.30am - 5.30pm, 5 days per week, with additional evenings and weekends as required.
+Placements are six months in duration and voluntary and unpaid, although travel expenses (maximum equivalent of monthly travelcard, London zones 1 - 6, per month, during each Trainee placement) and a lunch allowance are available.